saivanga/notes/linux-daemons.md

 We can see this process id when we use the command `ps -aux` As systemd is the first daemon that will be started it will always contain the process id as `1`

+systemd thinks of other daemons as units.

+Generally we do following actions with any daemon
+1. start
+2. stop
+3. restart
+4. status

+Using `systemctl` we can control any daemons
+Example:
+1. sudo systemctl status sshd
+2. sudo systemctl start sshd
+3. sudo systemctl stop sshd
+4. sudo systemctl restart sshd